Transforming sexual and mental health conversations, one session at a time.

 - Madeline featured in "How to Safely Pull Hair During Sex"

-Please feel free to fill out the contact sheet below or call or text 917-719-4761.
+Please feel free to fill out the contact sheet below or call 917-719-4761.
 We can have a 15-minute free phone consultation before we get started.
 Due to the COVID-19 pandemic, I am only conducting teletherapy sessions at this time.